MicrosoftDocs/ai-builder/ai-builder-docs/object-detector-component-in-powerapps.md

 ms.reviewer: v-aangie
 ---

-# Use the object detector component in Power Apps
+# Use the object detection component in Power Apps

 The object detector component takes a photo or loads an image file to do an object detection scan.
 On a mobile device, the user chooses between taking a photo or selecting one already available in the device user interface.
 When an image is selected, the component automatically scans it to identify objects.